A Day in My Life

 Where to Find Me

-When you adopt a snow leopard with WWF you get a great adoption pack for yourself or to give to a loved one.
+When you adopt a turtle with WWF you get a great adoption pack for yourself or to give to a loved one.

 Adopt and receive:

-- Gift pack with a certificate, print of your snow leopard, greetings card plus loads of information on your animal and how you can live a more environmentally friendly life.
+- Gift pack with a certificate, print of your turtle, greetings card plus loads of information on your animal and how you can live a more environmentally friendly life.

 - Regular updates with Wild-Word magazine delivered to your door 3 times a year.
-This is packed with information about how the WWF's great conservation work with snow leopards and other animals is helping to protect endangered species.
+This is packed with information about how the WWF's great conservation work with turtles and other animals is helping to protect endangered species.